 For many people browsing the internet, video content is preferred over written content, which is why so many publishers are including videos in their content strategies.
 Videos are generally more engaging and can help to improve a publisher’s bounce rate and dwell time.
 Video content is also the medium preferred by advertisers, as it helps drive a number of brand-related KPIs such as brand awareness, brand recall, loyalty, and purchasing intent.

 Here at EX.CO, our online video platform is specifically designed for publishers to drive the most value.
-Scalable and effective content management of video, monetization capabilities with an AI-driven yield engine, a content marketplace with access to high-quality, long-form video content from a larger number of top sites, and more features are available and easily accessible; all the control is in your hands.
+Scalable and effective content management of video, monetization capabilities with an AI-driven yield engine, a content marketplace with access to high-quality, long-form video content from a larger number of top sites, and more features are available and easily accessible & all the control is in your hands.

 But before we dive into what an OVP means to us, let’s discuss the history of the platform’s technology and where we are today.